AlexMuzzy/example-fastapi-project/README.md

 # FastAPI Project

-This is a production-ready FastAPI project template.
+This is an example production-ready FastAPI template.

 ## Setup